Azure/azure-iot-sdks/doc/get_started/openwrt-arduino-yun-c.md

 static const char* connectionString = "[device connection string]";
 ```
 - Replace "[device connection string]" with the device connection string you noted [earlier](#beforebegin).
 Save the changes.
-- The section "Send events" in the document [How to use Device Explorer](../../tools/DeviceExplorer/doc/how_to_use_device_explorer.md) describes how to prepare the **DeviceExplorer** tool to receive device-to-cloud messages from the sample application.
 - Run the `./build.sh` script in the **c/build_all/arduino** directory.

 <a name="deploy"/>